stephanieesamperio/Project3/README.md

 ⦿ **Research Questions**

-   ⚬ Question
+   - Does family history of mental illnesses affect the likelihood of the individual to reach out for mental health assistance?

-   ⚬ Question
+   -  Question

-   ⚬ If the workplace offers mental health assistance, are employess less likely to suffer from mental health?
+   -  If the workplace offers mental health assistance, are employess less likely to suffer from mental health?

-   ⚬ If the worker is anonymously protected are they more likely to seek out help from their workplace mental health assistance programs?
+   -  If the worker is anonymously protected are they more likely to seek out help from their workplace mental health assistance programs?

    **At least one paragraph summarizing efforts for ethical considerations made in the project